s-r-e-e-r-a-j/STUDENT-MARKLIST-DATA-MANAGEMENT-SYSTEM/README.md

-This is a student marklist data management system made with ruby language
+This is  a simple student marklist data management system made with ruby language